Can You Get Your Tooth Pulled While Pregnant? (Anesthesia, X-Ray & Post-Extraction Care)

 Having cravings is common among pregnant women, and those who crave sugary snacks or things high in carbohydrates are more prone to tooth decay.

-So you’ve to be extra careful and keep your teeth more cleaned.
+So you’ve to be extra careful and keep your teeth clean.

-Tooth decay could also be influenced by other factors such as vomiting or having acid reflux during your pregnancy.
+Tooth decay could also be influenced by other factors, such as vomiting or acid reflux during pregnancy.

-With morning sickness and many women prone to having reflux, the acid is fast eroding the teeth during pregnancy.
+With morning sickness and many women prone to reflux, the acid quickly erodes the teeth during pregnancy.

 Gingivitis